 Depending on the nature and size of the business, and its industry, additional requirements may need to be met.

-LLCs with more than one member (owner) may also want to consider creating LLC operating agreements and/or member control agreements.
+LLCs with more than one member (owner) may also want to consider creating an LLC operating agreement and/or member control agreement.
 These types of documents provide a framework for, and establish, how the company will be governed.

 Where articles of organization serve to establish and document high-level information about a new LLC, member control agreements and LLC operating agreements document the members’ agreement about how, and how long, the board of governors (similar to a board of directors) will serve, how many managers and officers the company will have, and how voting rights and capital rights are allocated among the members.